 DelGrosso’s Amusement Park - The Alleghenies

 DelGrosso’s Amusement Park can trace its roots back to 1907, when the Rinard brothers brought their carnival to the Bland Family Farm in Tipton, Pa.
 In 2000, more than 50 years after the DelGrosso family took ownership and management of the park, Bland’s Park was finally renamed DelGrosso’s Amusement Park.
-Today, guests can spend a fun-filled day on rides such as the Paratrooper and Scrambler, while also admiring the beautiful Antique Carouselle and exploring the Kid’s Kingdom and the Water Park.
+Today, guests can spend a fun-filled day on more than 30 rides such as the Paratrooper and Scrambler, while also admiring the beautiful Antique Carouselle and exploring the Kid’s Kingdom and the Water Park.
 For those looking for a thrill, take a high-flying ride on the neck of a guitar and enjoy an incredible LED® light show on The Rock Star.
-After unveiling the park’s largest expansion in its 69 history in 2016, its new waterpark, Laguna Splash, will again provide guests with a much-needed break from the summer heat as they experience a variety of slides and cabanas.
+After unveiling the park’s largest expansion in its 69-year history back in 2016, its new waterpark, Laguna Splash, will again provide guests with a much-needed break from the summer heat as they experience a variety of slides and cabanas.

 Idlewild Park & SoakZone - Laurel Highlands

 It’s always a magnificent day at Idlewild Park, considered to be one of the most beautiful amusement parks in the country.
 Idlewild offers more than 48 unusual rides and attractions, including Raccoon Lagoon, Story Book Forest, and SoakZone waterpark.
 For nine consecutive years, Idlewild & SoakZone has received the coveted Golden Ticket Award for Best Children's Park by Amusement Today magazine.
 Little ones will love to take a trolley ride through Daniel Tiger’s Neighborhood.
 Idlewild is the first amusement park to introduce this character to young children, which is the first TV series inspired by the original Mister Rogers’ Neighborhood.